Center of Mass and spin for isolated sources of gravitational radiation: Foundations

 where $\mu,\nu,\rho=1,2,3,4$ are tetrad indexes.
 The twelve spin coefficients are defined as combinations of the $\gamma_{\mu \nu \rho}$

 The Peeling theorem of Sachs \cite{sachs} tell us the asymptotic behavior of the spin coefficients \cite{ANK}.

 where the relationships among the r-independent functions

 with $\sigma^0$ the value of the Bondi shear at null infinity.
 This complex scalar is called the Bondi free data (or Bondi news) since $\ddot{\sigma}^0$ yields the gravitational radiation reaching null infinity.
+Since the BOndi shear is a s.w.
+2 object it can be written as

+The real functions $\sigma_R$, $\sigma_I$ are respectively called the electric and magnetic part of the Bondi shear.
+They are related to the mass and magnetic nth-poles moments of the gravitational source.

 As the spacetime is assumed to be empty in a neighborhood of $\scri^+$ the gravitational field is given by the Weyl tensor.
 Using the available tetrad one defines five complex scalars, whose asymptotic behavior is \cite{sachs}

 Using the peeling theorem the radial part of the Einstein equations can be integrated leaving only the Bianchi identities at $\scri$ as the unsolved equations.
 In a Bondi frame the resulting equations look remarkably simple.
 Some of those equations relate the Weyl scalars with the Bondi shear, i.e., \cite{ANK,ntod}